gracekelly626/MachineLearning/Deep Learning.md

 #### CNN
-convolution: can do soem changes to our input parameters won't change as input; operate piece by piece using the same kernel
+convolution: can do soem changes to our input no. of parameters won't change as input; operate piece by piece using the same kernel
 ![image](https://user-images.githubusercontent.com/90355504/149656632-71e15154-5717-403e-b457-3a7a7d8c5edd.png)

 strikde - 移动步伐